cfe-lab/CFEIntact/docs/workflow.md

 fisher test based on ratio of G->A in ref -> query at these signatures.

-If there is enough evidence that the sequence is hypermutated (p-value <0.05) then this step outputs `APOBECHypermutationDetected` error code.
+If there is enough evidence that the sequence is hypermutated (p-value <0.05) this step outputs the `APOBECHypermutationDetected` error code.

 ### Large deletion check

-If input sequence is shorter than 8000 nucleotide bases, then an error with code `LongDeletion` is produced.
+If the input sequence is shorter than 8000 nucleotide bases, an error with code `LongDeletion` is produced.

 ### NonHIV check

-TODO...
+(TODO: describe the logic)

 This analysis step is copied from [HIVSeqinR software](https://github.com/guineverelee/HIVSeqinR).

-It outputs `NonHIV` error code.
+It outputs the `NonHIV` error code.

 ### Scramble check

-TODO...
+(TODO: describe the logic)

 This analysis step is copied from [HIVSeqinR software](https://github.com/guineverelee/HIVSeqinR).

-It outputs `Scramble` error code.
+It outputs the `Scramble` error code.

 ### Inversion check

-TODO...
+(TODO: describe the logic)

 This analysis step is copied from [HIVSeqinR software](https://github.com/guineverelee/HIVSeqinR).

-It outputs `InternalInversion` error code.
+It outputs the `InternalInversion` error code.

 ### Large ORFs analysis